Le Petit Français illustré

 Le Petit Français illustré was a French newspaper for schoolchildren established in 1889, consisting mainly of soap-opera-like stories ("feuilletons").
 From its beginnings through 1904, it featured a number of bandes dessinées (comic strips) by France's pioneering comic artist Georges Colomb (under the pseudonym "Christophe"), which were popular with educated adults as well as children.
-Artists such as Albert Robida contributed.
+Artists such as Albert Robida also contributed to the newspaper.